partoneoftwo/hp3000-weather-station-data/README.md

  - at 25.6 Degrees Celcius, which becomes the raw value of 256 The formula becomes 256-Raw Value / 10

+# HOW TO USE #
+Plug in the weather station MI SOL HP-3000 (or HP-3001) into the computer with a USB cable.

+Start the program by launching: python3 Main-Program/Data-Extract-HP3000.py

+make sure to have:
+python3
+pip
+pandas
+numpy
+pyusb

+apt install python3
+apt install python3-pip
+pip3 install pandas
+pip3 install numpy
+pip3 install pyusb

 # HOW TO GET YOUR WEATHER STATION WORKING #